ethberlin-hackathon/ETHBerlin-KnowledgeBase/README.md

 **IMPORTANT:** Note that you can submit your work to multiple prize awards, they are not exclusive!
 So for example you can submit your work to the open track bounty and a sponsor specific prize, just make sure to submit it everywhere where you want to participate.

+## Submission Guidelines

+- Hacking starts during the event.
+Teams can form and ideas can evolve before the hackathon.
+However, the code base, hacks, and prototypes that you create for any apps competing for prizes or bounties need to evolve **only** during the hackathon.
+Apps, hacks, and projects that were built before the event do **not** qualify and will be excluded from judging and any prizes.
+- Teams should have a maximum of 5 team members.
+- The project should have an open source license and what has been produced during the hackathon should be publicly available and accessible by judges and everyone else.
+- A short **presentation** file must describe your project.
+It has to be accessible without special tools.
+Ideally a PDF, Google slides, or even a hosted recording if you like.
+The judges need to all be able to access those presentations.
+- You need to provide a link, which acts as an entry point to your project.
+Ideally, this link would be a public repository containing the code, team members, presentations and documentation on how one can use your code.
+- Smart contracts should be deployed to a testnet or the Ethereum mainnet.
+- Submission closes at 11:30 am on Sunday the 9. of September 2018.

+## Submission of sponsored prizes

+Each sponsored prize has a github issue in the [prizes repository]([https://github.com/ethberlin-hackathon/ETHBerlin-Bounties](https://github.com/ethberlin-hackathon/ETHBerlin-Bounties/settings/collaboration)).
+After you've decided which ones you want to apply for, you need to go to the Gitcoin bounty associated with that prize, and click on "Start Work".
+At the end, the sponsor would decide for a team, and pay out the bounty through Gitcoin.

+These prizes are different from the Open Track prize and People's choice award.

+## Judging

+- Submission closes at 11:30 am on Sunday the 9. of September 2018.
+- Judging for the Open Track Prize will happen based on whatever was provided in Devpost.
+- Sponsored prizes are judged by the respective sponsor, and would have different judging criteria.
+- Please remember that in the end, the whole process is there for you to get good feedback on your idea and project.
+- Each project will be judged by two different judging groups to reduce subjective opinion.

+# OUTDATED BY NOW

 ## Table of Contents
 - [Usage](#usage)
 - [Overview](#overview)